RaymondBrien/zombie-bingo/TESTING.md

 | Home | x| x |x |x | ![screenshot](documentation/feature01.png) |
 | Home | x| x |x |x | ![screenshot](documentation/feature01.png) |

+Landing page
+Pressing enter starts the game
+Press enter when instructed
+The Game started as expected
+No fix required.

+Landing page
+Ctrl C will confirm if user wants to leave the game.
+If not, the game will continue.

+Question 1
+Only will accept number.
+Will prompt user to try again if not a number.

 ## Bugs